 StockBrokers.com is committed to the highest ethical standards and reviews services independently.
 Learn how we make money.

 It’s not difficult for U.S. citizens to invest internationally, whether you’re an expat living outside the United States or you live in the U.S. and just want to add foreign exposure to your portfolio.
-First, get to know the different ways you can invest (we cover five of them here), then find a broker who can accept your business, trades what you’re interested in, and provides features, user experience, and pricing that appeals to you.
+First, get to know the different ways you can invest.
+Then, find a broker who can accept your business, trades what you’re interested in, and provides features, user experience, and pricing that appeals to you.

-In this guide, we rate the top three brokerage firms that allow U.S. citizens to trade foreign stocks.
-We considered availability of services, the number of countries U.S. clients can reside in and open an account, the overall user experience, and, of course, cost.
+We rated the top three brokerage firms that allow U.S. citizens to trade foreign stocks.
+I considered availability of services, the number of countries U.S. clients can reside in and open an account, the overall user experience, and, of course, cost.

 Best International Brokers for Stock Trading